aplteam/Plodder/ReadMe.md

 Plodder...

 * is a general server for HTTP(S) requests of any kind.
-* runs on Windows, Linux, or MacOS.
+* runs on Windows, Linux, and MacOS.
 Currently, there are no plans for Raspberry Pi support, and it is not compatible with AIX.
 * uses Dyalog's Conga and, on top of that, [Rumba](https://github.com/the-carlisle-group/Rumba), a lightweight HTTP server implemented in Dyalog.
 * requires Dyalog APL 18.2 Unicode or higher.
 * comes with a sample application that demonstrates how to build an application on top of Plodder.